 JabRef tries to achieve high code quality.
 This ultimately leads to improved software engineering knowledge of contributors.
 After contributing for JabRef, both coding and general software engienering skills will have increased.
 Our development strategy provides more details.

-We recommend to start early and constantly, since students wirking earlier and more often, produce projects that are more correct, completed earlier at the same overall invested time 1.
+We recommend to start early and constantly, since students working earlier and more often produce projects that are more correct and completed earlier at the same overall invested time 1.

 Be aware that JabRef is run by volunteers.
 This implies that the development team cannot ensure to provide feedback on code within hours.

 Be aware that from the first pull request to the final acceptance the typical time needed is two weeks.

 Be aware that JabRef tries to achieve high code quality.
 This leads to code reviews requiring actions from the contributors.
 This also applies for code of students.
 Read on at our Development Strategy for more details.

 Be aware that the difficulty of bugs and feature vary.
 A task should be chosen with care.
 The JabRef team can help here: The majority of the team has experiences in teaching

 For a near-to-perfect preparation and effect of the course, we ask you to get in touch with us four weeks in advance.
 Then, the JabRef team can a) learn about the starting skill level of the students, b) the aimed skill level at the end of the course, c) the amount of time the students are given to learn about and contribute to JabRef, d) check the feature board for appropriate tasks (and fill it as needed), e) recommend appropriate features.